kitsec-labs/kitsec-core/README.md

 `kitsec inject`

-You can update the list you want to inject in the directory lists/injector/.

 ### 📜 CVE

-Search for vulnerabilities in the NVD database:
+Search for vulnerabilities in the NVD database [0 = No limit]:

 `kitsec cve`

-Write 0 if you want no limit on the number of results.

 # 🚨 Guidelines